Surrogate-free machine learning-based organ dose reconstruction for pediatric abdominal radiotherapy: Results

 Among the dose-volume metrics, $D\textsubscript{2cc}$ for the (partly) in-field OARs had low variability, with a $D\textsubscript{2cc}$ close to the prescribed dose (14.4 Gy).
 For example, small errors were obtained for the $D\textsubscript{2cc}$ for the liver ($< 0.4$ Gy), as we consistently obtained a large $D\textsubscript{2cc}$ value for both left- and right-sided plans (see Fig.~\ref{fig:distributions}).
 In contrast, $D\textsubscript{2cc}$ was harder to predict when the OAR was contralateral to the plan side.
 The MAEs obtained for $D\textsubscript{2cc}$ for the spleen in case of right-sided plans was 1.6 Gy.
 This was 2.9 Gy for the left kidney, and 1.4 Gy for the right kidney.

-The largest average error was found for $D\textsubscript{2cc}$ for the left kidney, amounting to 20\% of the prescribed dose.
+The largest MAE obtained by GP-GOMEA (and also by the other methods) was found for $D\textsubscript{2cc}$ for the left kidney, amounting to 20\% of the prescribed dose.
 For all dose-volume metrics for the right kidney, and for $D\textsubscript{2cc}$ for the spleen, we found that ML predictions were slightly worse compared to using the baseline (note the negative effect sizes), but not significantly so.
 Lastly regarding the kidneys, although errors in $D\textsubscript{2cc}$ were relatively large, errors in $V\textsubscript{10Gy}$ were relatively small (compared with $V\textsubscript{10Gy}$ for the other OARs).
 In fact, only a small percentage of the contralateral kidney, from $0$ to less than $3\%$ typically received at least 10 Gy.

-Although not reported in Table~\ref{tab:main-results}, we remark that the errors were found to be unbiased: no systematic over- nor under-estimations of dose-volume metrics were found on average, with the mean (non-absolute) error being close to zero for all metrics.